boostermedia/clopp/README.md

 ```

 #### `#elseif`
-`#elseif` is a statement you can put in your code which clopp will pick up. `#elseif` functions pretty much in the same way as any `#if` statement would function, however it has a different end statement (`#endelseif`) and it has to be **inside an `#if` block**.
+`#elseif` is a statement you can put in your code which clopp will pick up. `#elseif` functions pretty much in the same way as any `#if` statement would function, however it has to be **inside an `#if` block**.
 It's on the to-do list to loosen up this syntax (because it is very strict at the moment), however if-elseif-else logic is really complicated when you are in the world of regex.
 Sorry!

 Examples of `#elseif` in `JavaScript`:
 ```javascript